dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 treaty one or two times and let that sink in.
 I hope your ass ain't no stateless alien because you're not going anywhere.
 And what are the Dutch going to do about it?
 I don't know ... let's find out, shall we?

+> **Please note:** I only have enough knowledge of international law
+> to be dangerous, which is why *restricting me from legal resources
+> does not serve your interests*.
+If I am wrong about the reading(s)
+> of the DAFT treaty, then I am sorry, but the way it looks is that
+> there is not a single force that would overtly help me in the world,
+> except the enemies of America, which is unacceptable to me.

 The joke that the US government is building a wall to keep us in has some very dark undertones to it.
 Why was the holocaust so big anyways?